Klingenstadt-Solingen/Open-SmartCity-Home/README.md

 ### Home Assistant and OpenHAB

-Open SmartCity Home uses MQTT to publish weather sensor data in Home Assistant's autodiscovery format.
+Open SmartCity Home uses MQTT to publish sensor data in Home Assistant's autodiscovery format.
 This allows:

 - Easy integration with Home Assistant.